Class 3 Curriculum Newsletter Autumn 2 2021

-Welcome to an extremely busy term in Class 3.
+Welcome back to another enjoyable half-term in Class 3.
 We have some fantastic and enjoyable activities planned to enable us to make outstanding progress along our learning journey.

 In addition to writing, literacy will also encompass a focus on reading and grammar skills, and will be taught through ‘Reading for Understanding’ lessons, reading comprehension, spellings, grammar and punctuation.
 Your continued support in helping children learn spellings is much valued, thank you.

-During this term, Year 5 will have P.E on Tuesday and Wednesday and Year 6 only Wednesday.
-The children need to come to school that day in their school PE kits, including trainers.
+During this term, Year 5 will have P.E on Tuesday and Year 5 and 6 will swim on Wednesday.
+The Year 5 children will need to come to school in their school PE kits, including trainers, on Tuesdays.
 Make sure that you come in plenty of layers to cope with whatever the weather throws at us.

-French lessons will focus on building on our conversation skills through the topic of ‘In the Classroom’.
+French lessons will focus on building on our conversation skills through the topics of ‘The date' and 'My Home'.

-Computing will be looking at how to use technology safely and responsibly, using search engines to research and communicating and collaborating.
-The I pads will also be used to enhance their learning.
+Computing will be looking at how to use technology safely and responsibly and debugging.
+We will continue to use search engines for research.
+The iPads will also be used to enhance their learning.
 A great motivational tool!

 Maths lessons will follow the National Curriculum: place value, addition, subtraction, multiplication, division, fractions, decimals, measurements and geometry and statistics.
 There will be an emphasis on problem solving skills, mental maths and a secure grasp of times tables.
 The children are expected to have a secure grasp and rapid recall of the times tables up to 12 x 12.
 It is absolutely essential that they practise them regularly…….in the car, in the bath!!!!!